MorpheusAIs/Docs/Techno Capital Machine (TCM)/TechnoCapitalMachineTCM.md

 8. Prerequisite for this may be in place by Phase 3 as the Code, Capital, Compute are all live on Moprhues and part of Community Front End Builder rewards.

-## Generalizing the TCM Model - MOR20
+## Generalizing the TCM Model Using Ethereum, SOL & Stablecoins - MOR20
+- If you project is outside the context of Web3 & AI you can still use the TCM and bootstrap your project with the push of a button.
-- Bootstrap your project with the push of a button, use the TCM Smart Contracts to collect stETH that provides on going funding.
+- Use the TCM Smart Contracts to collect stETH, SOL & Stablecoins in order to provide on going funding.
-- Create a fair launch for your project, fair price discovery mechanism.
+- Create a fair launch for your project, fair price discovery mechanism and access the TCM's large network effect.
-- Reacurring Revenue / Payments - For any online use case.
+- This model can be extended to many software as a service projects as a means of building reacurring revenue / payments from users via yield.
 - 10% of the stETH yield collected by third party projects using the TCM adds to the Morpheus Protocol Liquidity.
-- The adds to the Network Effect of Morpheus when it comes to bootstraping new projects.
+- This adds to the Network Effect of Morpheus when it comes to bootstraping new projects, growing liquidity for all TCM users.

 ## Conclusion
 Come join a community of people reinventing the way we build, fund and operate open source applications.